mattearly/dmpower/README.md

 ### 10. Support
 * [![donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PX2EZKRVB4TTC) to keep this project alive.
-* donations are used to go towards further development of this program/project, DM-Power-Core-Version (see project tab on Github for more info on what will be tackled next, time and funding permitting)
+* donations are used to go towards further development of this program/project, DM-Power-Core-Version (see project tab on Github for more info on what will be tackled next)
 * total donated so far: $0
     * donaters: